Jose Camargo: Raila's lawyer submits suspicious document showing Venezulean's name [Video]

 The lawyer also contended that a Form 34A from Psongoywo Primary School polling station in Bungoma had the same serial number as another one from Thunguma Primary School polling station in Nyeri county.

-She also argued that the physical Forms 34A were colored yet those on the IEBC portal were in black and white.
+She also argued that the physical Forms 34A were coloured yet those on the IEBC portal were in black and white.

 JOIN OUR PULSE COMMUNITY!